|Despite not being

 to have an instant and reliable source of statistics to help them make an

-players perform across all formats - e.g. Stuart Broad, Chris Gayle, Joe Root -
+across all formats - e.g. Stuart Broad, Chris Gayle, Joe Root - most tend to

-most tend to reserve their best cricket for ideal conditions and format.
-It is
+reserve their best cricket for ideal conditions and format.
+It is perfectly

-perfectly possible to be the world's best in one format while poor in
+possible to be the world's best in one format while poor in others.

-Only the very best can perform well in all conditions.
-For
+the very best can perform well in all conditions.
+For example, most batsmen

 Read a Pitch